Frequently Asked Questions

 No, applicants are not expected to be fluent in Spanish.
 We require one college semester (3 SCH) of college-level Spanish as a prerequisite, and that is the only Spanish proficiency expected.
 Applicants who are admitted to our program will be separated into groups based on fluency, and then taught Technical Medical Spanish with a focus on subjects and terms that will be the most useful to them when working in the community.

-What grade point average (GPA) and pharmacy college admission test (PCAT) score is competitive?
+What grade point average (GPA) is competitive?

 Preferred overall undergraduate GPA: 2.75